 What Is a Mezzanine Loan?

 A mezzanine loan is a form of financing that blends debt and equity.
-Lenders provide subordinated loans (less-senior than traditional loans), and they potentially receive equity interests as well.
-Mezzanine loans typically have relatively high-interest rates and flexible repayment terms.
+Lenders provide subordinated loans (less senior than traditional loans), and they potentially receive equity interests as well.

 When a business needs funds for a significant project or acquisition, traditional lenders may be unwilling to provide all of the money required.
 But creative financing approaches like mezzanine loans might be able to fill the gap.